kolisneha/CRD-Operations/README.md

 # CRD-Operations

-Build a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
+I have created a file-based key-value data store that supports the basic CRD (create, read, and delete) operations.
 This data store is meant to be used as a local storage for one single process on one laptop.
 The data store must be exposed as a library to clients that can instantiate a class and work with the data store.

 **The data store will support the following functional requirements.**